andrea-gioia/andrea-gioia/README.md

 🟠 Author of the [data product descriptor specification](https://dpds.opendatamesh.org/) and product owner of the open-source [ODM Platform](https://github.com/opendatamesh-initiative/odm-platform).

-🌐 Enthusiastic member of [DAMA](https://www.dama.org/cpages/home) and part of the scientific committee of the [DAMA Italian Chapter](https://dama-italy.org/) since 2023.
+🌐 Member of [DAMA](https://www.dama.org/cpages/home) and part of the scientific committee of the [DAMA Italian Chapter](https://dama-italy.org/) since 2023.

 📫 You can reach me on [Linkedin](https://www.linkedin.com/in/andreagioia/)